fadden/CiderPress2/FileConv/Gfx/SuperHiRes-notes.md

 with color quickly.
 This was used in a handful of games and demos, but not usually in static images.
 If the leftmost pixel in a scanline is zero, the results are undefined.

 It is possible, with careful coding, to edit the palette data as the screen is being drawn.
 This allows every scanline to have a unique set of 16 colors.
-Such images are called "3200 color".
-They are always 320 mode.
+Such images are called "3200 color", because 200*16=3200.
+Such images are always 320 mode.

 ## Image Formats ##